 The National Test Pilot School (NTPS) offers Master of Science degrees in Flight Test Engineering (MS FTE) and Flight Test and Evaluation (MS FT&E).
-The two degree programs curricula are identical, only the prerequisites differ.
+The curricula of the two programs are identical, only the prerequisites differ.

 Master's Degree in Flight Test Engineering (MS FTE)